-OK, so that, you can see why I want that one, because that will allow me to start with this full matrix whose determinant I don't know, and I can do elimination and clean it out.
+OK, so that, you can see why I want that who cares? one, because that will allow me to start with this full matrix whose determinant I don't know, and I can do elimination and clean it out.

 I can get zeroes below the diagonal by these elimination steps and the point is that the determinant, the determinant doesn't change.

 Let me do the two-by-two case here.

 I'm going to keep -- I'm going to have ab cd, but I'm going to subtract l times the first row from the second row.

-And that's the determinant and of course I can multiply that out and figure out, sure enough, ad-bc is there and this minus ALB plus ALB cancels out, but I just cheated,
+OK, that's not -- I didn't put in every comma and, course I can multiply that out and figure out, sure enough, ad-bc is there and this minus ALB plus ALB cancels out, but I just cheated,

-So what property?
 Well, of course, this is a com -- I'm keeping the first row the same and the second row has a c and a d, and then there's the determinant of the A and the B, and the minus LA, and the minus LB.

 So what property was that?
 3B.